0xAsh/0xAsh.github.io/_posts/2020-07-29-Kioptrix-Level-1.2.md

   icon: /assets/images/vulnhub.png
 tags:
   - VulnHub
+  - LotusCMS
+  - Metasploit
+  - phpMyAdmin
+  - John
+  - MD5
+  - sudo
 categories:
   - VulnHub
 ---

-Kioptrix Level 1.2 continues the Kioptrix VulnHub series, and provides great experience creativily reusing credentials, attacking common web applications, and cracking hashed passwords.
+Kioptrix Level 1.2 continues the Kioptrix VulnHub series, and provides great experience with reusing credentials, attacking common web applications, and cracking hashed passwords.

 We start by exploiting `LotusCMS` to get a shell as www-data.
 From there, we find MySQL credentials that we use to login to `phpMyAdmin` and dump hashed user passwords.